Im2rnado/Carbide-Help/README.md

 # Price

-Carbide is currently in beta (free) and can be accessed from [Tornado](https://twitter.com/im2rnadoo)!
+Carbide can be accessed by buying something with code: `im2rnado` (1000 Vbucks) then sending a picture to [im2rnado](https://twitter.com/im2rnadoo)!

 # Carbide - Premium Commands
 The standard command prefix is `+`